 Product sales of instruments include a service-based warranty typically for one year following the installation of the purchased instrument, with an extended warranty for an additional year sold in many cases.
-These are determined to comprise separate performance obligations as they are service-based warranties and are recognized on a straight-line basis over the service delivery period.
+These are separate performance obligations as they are service-based warranties and are recognized on a straight-line basis over the service delivery period.
 After completion of the service period, customers have an option to renew or extend the warranty services, typically for additional one-year periods in exchange for additional consideration.
 The extended warranties are also service-based warranties that represent separate purchasing decisions.
 The Company recognizes revenue allocated to the extended warranty performance obligation on a straight-line basis over the service delivery period.
 Revenue from separately charged installation services is recognized upon completion of the installation process.
 Additionally, the Company provides laboratory services, in which revenue is recognized as services are performed.
 For laboratory services, we generally use the cost-to-cost approach to measure the extent of progress towards completion of the performance obligation because we believe it best depicts the transfer of assets to the customer.
 Under the cost-to-cost measure approach, the extent of progress towards completion is measured based on the ratio of costs incurred to date to the total estimated costs at completion of the performance obligation.
 Revenues are recorded proportionally as costs are incurred.
-The Company records shipping and handling billed to customers as service and other revenue and the related costs in cost of service and other revenue in the consolidated statements of operations.
+The Company records shipping and handling billed to customers as service and other revenue in the consolidated statements of operations.